1899 San Ciriaco hurricane: United States and elsewhere

-Dosher, sent a report to Washington, D.C. on Aug.
-21, four days after the storm hit the Outer Banks.
+Dosher sent a report to Washington, D.C., on August 21, four days after the storm hit the Outer Banks.
 In his report Dosher wrote:

-"The howling wind, the rushing and roaring tide and the awful sea which swept over the beach and thundered like a thousand pieces of artillery made a picture which was at once appalling and terrible and the like of which Dante's Inferno could scarcely equal."
-He stated, "At about 8 p.m. on the 17th when the wind lulled and shifted to the east and the tide began to run off with great swiftness, causing a fall of several feet in less than a half hour, a prayer of thankfulness went up from every soul on the island, and strong men, who had held up a brave heart against the terrible strain of the past 12 hours, broke down and wept like children..."

 Severe damage also occurred at Diamond City and Shackleford Banks, where nearly every house was swept away.
 A number of farm animals drowned.
 The tides unearthed caskets, damaging them and leaving bones scattered throughout the towns.
 After the storm, residents began abandoning the area and re-settled in other cities, most of them located elsewhere in the Outer Banks.
 On Ocracoke Island, the island was covered with 4 to 5 ft of water.
 A total of 33 homes were destroyed and nearly every other suffered damage.
 Additionally, two churches were demolished.
 Several cows, horses, and sheep drowned.
 Among the ships that wrecked was the barkentine Priscilla.
 Rasmus Midgett, a United States Life-Saving Service member, single-handedly rescued 10 people from the Priscilla.
 On October 18, Midgett was awarded the Lifesaving Medal by Secretary of the Treasury Lyman J. Gage.
 Heavy rains and strong winds as far inland as Raleigh resulted in "great damage" to crops.
 There were at least 20 fatalities in North Carolina.

 Strong winds were also reported in Virginia.
 At Cape Henry, winds peaked at 68 mph for five minutes.
 In Norfolk, five-minute sustained winds reached 42 mph.
 The storm was quite severe along the James River, with low-lying areas of Norfolk inundated by wind-driven tides, while livestock drowned in the flood waters at Suffolk.
 A "heavy northeastern storm" began in Petersburg the night of August 17.
-In Southside Virginia Corn and tobacco suffered considerable damage as crops were leveled by strong winds.
+In Southside Virginia, corn and tobacco suffered considerable damage as crops were leveled by strong winds.

 In the Azores, "several lives were lost" on São Miguel Island.
 Strong winds and heavy rainfall damaged many houses, inundated several roads, and toppled a number of telegraph poles.